aydini/MP-Traces/README.md

 ## Capture packets

-Before starting a set of experiments start tcpdump and ss at the webserver:
+Before starting a set of experiments start tcpdump and ss at the webserver.

-#### start tcpdump
+### Start tcpdump

 1) use -s66 option for capturing header size of 66B =14B for Ethernet + 20B for IP + 20B for TCP
-2) use ifconfig command to get the interface information for the public ip of the web server to set variable -i option.
+2) use ifconfig command to get the interface information for the public ip of the web server for -i option.
 ```
 eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
         inet 199.109.64.50  netmask 255.255.255.0  broadcast 199.109.64.255